AdobeDocs/marketo.en/help/marketo/getting-started/setup/configure-protocols-for-marketo.md

 **Marketo Engage Outbound IP Address Blocks**

-The following table covers all Marketo Engage servers that make outbound calls.
-Use this list if you are configuring any IP allowlist, server, firewall, access control list, security group, or third-party service to receive outgoing connections from Marketo Engage.
+The following tables cover all Marketo Engage servers that make outbound calls.
+Use the lists below if you're configuring any IP allowlist, server, firewall, access control list, security group, or third-party service to receive outgoing connections from Marketo Engage.

 <table>
  <tbody>